-The nation-wide and international measures taken to limit the further spreading of the coronavirus have had an impact on students and staff at universities throughout the Netherlands and beyond.
-We understand that as a prospective student this may leave you with concerns and questions about choosing a study programme and starting at university next year.
-Below, you can find more information and a helpful FAQ about how you can get to know AUC and what we're doing to ensure a smooth start for all students in September 2020.
+The nation-wide and international measures taken to limit the spread of the coronavirus continue to have an impact on students and staff at universities throughout the Netherlands and beyond.
+We understand that as a prospective student this may leave you with concerns and questions about choosing a study programme and starting at university.
+Below, you can find more information and a helpful FAQ about how you can get to know AUC and what we're doing to ensure that education continues both on-campus and online in 2020-2021.

-Although the upcoming semester certainly presents some challenges, rest assured that we are prioritising the health and safety of our students and staff above everything else.
-This means that we'll be working closely with the University of Amsterdam, VU Amsterdam, housing association DUWO (landlord and managers of the student residences) and universities around the Netherlands on developing creative solutions that will allow us to continue offering high-quality, personalised education to all of our students.
+Although hybrid education certainly presents some challenges, rest assured that we continue to prioritise the health and safety of our students and staff above everything else.
+This means that we continue to work closely with the University of Amsterdam, VU Amsterdam, housing association DUWO (landlord and managers of the student residences) and universities around the Netherlands on developing creative, safe solutions that will allow us to continue offering high-quality, personalised education to all of our students.

-With many typical orientation events such as open days, tours and fairs having been cancelled, we know that it has been more difficult for you to meet with current students, view the campus and get an overall feel for what each programme has to offer.
+With many typical orientation events such as open days, tours and fairs having been cancelled, we know that it has been more difficult for you to meet with current students and lecturers, view the campus and get an overall feel for what each university programme has to offer.

-We want to help you prepare as best as possible for making an informed choice about your study programme and explain provisions that are being taken at AUC to accommodate the effects of the coronavirus and give you an idea about what to expect should you enrol next year.
-Using the FAQ below, you'll find links to digital orientation activities and answers to common questions our Admissions Office has been receiving.
+We want to help you prepare as best as possible for making an informed choice about your study programme, explain provisions that are being taken at AUC to accommodate the effects of the coronavirus and give you an idea about what to expect should you enrol next year.
+Using the FAQ below, you'll find links to digital orientation activities and answers to common questions.

 Should your question not be answered below, or you would rather speak to a representative, please feel free to get in touch with us directly.

-Although physical events and visits have been cancelled until at least the end of the academic year (29 June), you can still get to know the AUC community and its campus.
-Follow the link below to chat directly with a current student, take a look inside our academic building by using GoogleMaps and view a video tour of the student residences!
+Although physical events and visits have been cancelled until further notice, you can still get to know the AUC community and its campus.
+Follow the link below to chat directly with a current student, take a look inside our academic building using GoogleMaps and view a video tour of the student residences!

-Although it's not the same as being on campus, you can view our half-hour presentation that was recorded for the UvA Bachelor's Day on 14 March 2020.
+If you're unable to join the live online events, you can already view our half-hour presentation that was recorded for the UvA Bachelor's Day on 14 March 2020.
 Dr. Maarten Boerlijst (Head of Studies Sciences at AUC) and Siem Teusink (AUC alumnus, Class of 2019) cover the essentials of the AUC programme, including our teaching philosophy, how the curriculum is constructed, what it's like to live in the student residences, social life on campus and what alumni have done after graduating.
 The presentation is available in both English and Dutch.

 AUC is a residential programme and aims to have a close-knit community on campus.
-Right now, AUC and DUWO (the landlord and managers of the student residences) are looking into postponing the move-in for new students to a slightly later date (end of August or early September) to ensure that as many first-year students as possible are able to travel to Amsterdam and can move into their rooms while still respecting all the government advice and health regulations.
+AUC and DUWO (the landlord and managers of the student residences) have taken additional measures to make moving-in and living in the student residences as safe as possible.
+Previous measures have included staggering move-in dates for new first-years, reducing the number of shared rooms and limiting the use of common spaces and balconies.
+These measures and guidelines were taken in order to ensure that as many students as possible could arrive in Amsterdam and move into their rooms while still respecting all the government advice and health regulations.